FrancisBernard34/Portfolio-Front-End/README.md

   <img src="https://img.shields.io/badge/Zod-3068CE?style=for-the-badge&logo=zod&logoColor=white" alt="zod">
 </div>

-A modern, responsive portfolio website built with Next.js 13, TypeScript, and TailwindCSS.
-Features a beautiful UI with smooth animations, an admin dashboard for content management, and a responsive design that works across all devices.
+A modern and responsive portfolio website to showcase my projects, history, and experience.
+Features a beautiful UI with smooth animations, an admin dashboard for project management, and a responsive design that works across all devices.

 ## ✨ Features